The History of God's Church here

 In June 1994 the Church formed as "Bennetts End Evangelical Baptist Church".
 On that occasion the afore mentioned gentleman, became the Church Pastor.
 However over the next four years membership decreased to just a few people and he laid down the pastorate in August 1998.

 After his departure and at the Church's request, Mr Chalan Hetherington (above right) a very new and last remaining Deacon, agreed to lead the work until the Church called a Pastor.
 Over time the Bible Version was restored back to the Authorised Version and the Church also replaced the contemporary chorus and hymn books with Metrical Psalms and the formerly used "Gospel Hymns" hymn book.
 Later a weekly Open Air Gospel preaching in Hemel Hempstead Town centre was established and continues today.
+In January 2005 the Church became known as Bennetts End Reformed Baptist Church.

 On January 20th 2009, the Church unanimously called Mr Hetherington to the Pastorate.
-In October 2013 the Church unanimously agreed to withdraw from the Association of Grace Baptist Churches.
+In October 2013 the Church agreed to withdraw from the Association of Grace Baptist Churches.

-We are very encouraged that Mr Stephen Hare has recently taken up the Sunday School.
+We are very encouraged that Mr Stephen Hare has taken up the Sunday School.
 We pray that the Lord will raise godly Deacons to assist Pastor Hetherington in the work.

 This year marks 202 years of the Lord’s sustaining and upholding the Church in Hemel Hempstead.
 Through God’s mercy and gracious provision the Church continues to preach the Gospel of the Sovereign Grace of God as we worship and witness for Him.
 Through all the various trials, we continue to serve Almighty God who has declared "I will build My Church".
 Matthew 16:18.